-The only material update to the Policy during the course of 2021 was to reflect the revised remuneration requirements as a result of the amendments by Directive (EU) 2019/878 to Directive 2013/36/EU of the European Parliament and of the Council ("CRD5").
+There were no material updates to the Policy during the course of 2022 in relation to the remuneration requirements of Directive 2013/36/EU of the European Parliament and of the Council ("CRD V").

-11.2 Decision-making process for remuneration policy
+12.2 Decision-making process for remuneration policy

 The R&Co Group has a Remuneration and Nomination Committee ("Committee") which reports to the Supervisory Board to assist the Supervisory Board with its remuneration related duties and in particular with the preparation of its decisions aimed at deciding R&Co Group's remuneration policy principles.
-Specifically, as laid out in its terms of reference, the Committee is responsible for:
+Specifically, as laid out in its terms of reference, the Committee is notably responsible for:

-- setting the principles and parameters of remuneration policy for R&Co Group as a whole and periodically reviewing the policy's adequacy and effectiveness taking into account all factors which it deems necessary including R&Co Group's strategy from time to time; - supervising and reviewing the broad policy framework for the remuneration of the Group Executive Committee and the principles of the remuneration policy applicable to MRTs; - reviewing the nature and scale of R&Co Group's short and long term incentive performance arrangements to ensure that they encourage enhanced performance and reward individuals in a fair and responsible manner for their contribution to the success of R&Co Group in light of an assessment of R&Co Group's financial situation and future prospects; - supervising, and reviewing the total variable remuneration awarded across the Group, ensuring the amount has been subject to fair and appropriate adjustment considering current and future risks that may impact the R&Co Group; - supervising the individual remuneration awarded to MRTs including members of the Compliance, Internal Audit and Risk divisions and the Group Executive Committee and, where appropriate, their employment and remuneration arrangements;
+- reviewing the principles and parameters of remuneration policy for the Group as a whole taking into account all factors which it deems necessary including the Group's strategy from time to time; - reviewing the broad policy framework for the remuneration of Rothschild & Co Gestion, the GEC and more generally the principles of the remuneration policy applicable to MRTs.
+This notably includes reviewing the approach to the identification of MRTs across the Group; - reviewing the nature and scale of the Group's short and long term incentive performance arrangements with consideration for (i) the objective to encourage enhanced performance and reward individuals in a fair and responsible manner for their contribution to the success of the Group in light of an assessment of the Group's financial situation and future prospects, (ii) risk-adjusted returns, current business circumstances and business strategy; - reviewing the total remuneration awarded across the Group, with consideration for the current and future risks of the business.
+In doing so, the Group will rely upon the support of input from independent control functions; - directly overseeing and reviewing the remuneration awarded to members of the Compliance, Internal Audit and Risk divisions and, where appropriate, the employment and remuneration arrangements of Rothschild & Co Gestion, the GEC and, more generally, MRTs;